samirbhargava01/react-github-search/README.md

 ```
 The more your tests resemble the way your software is used, the more confidence they can give you.
 ```

-## Available Scripts

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-The page will reload if you make edits.
-You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.
-The build is minified, and the filenames include the hashes.
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.